RobMadill/Database-All-In-Bloom/README.md

 ### Login Page
 ![login-page](https://user-images.githubusercontent.com/19481324/116736616-1e2bcf00-a9be-11eb-9244-0e035563ca3e.png)

-2. After the user has logged in or registered they are taken directly to the inventory page.

 ### Inventory Page
 ![inventory-page-after-login](https://user-images.githubusercontent.com/19481324/116736670-34398f80-a9be-11eb-8f3f-9f618f5fe00f.png)

-3. If we user wishes to add to the database, they can at the Add to Inventory page>

 ### Add to Inventory Page
 ![add-to-inventory](https://user-images.githubusercontent.com/19481324/116736678-36035300-a9be-11eb-8d4a-96ad5fd7ca6a.png)

-4. Once the user is finished with their stay they can logout through the navigation bar or the Welcome Page:

 ### Welcome Page

 ![index-after-login](https://user-images.githubusercontent.com/19481324/116736683-37cd1680-a9be-11eb-9f71-fb50a5fd9134.png)

 <p align="right">(<a href="#top">back to top</a>)</p>